nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 carefully crafted a [Quick Start](#quick-start) section in this guide to provide you with the knowledge it takes to start using TuitionConnect for your business.

+The [Layout](#layout) will also help you understand the different components of TuitionConnect's GUI.

 Eager to learn more about what our application can do?
 Head over to the [Command Format](#command-format) section to learn more about the general formats of the commands and getting yourself prepared before delving into the [Features](#features) section where you are in for the ride of your life!
 The Features section contains